 This remarkable national park fjord extends 65-miles, contains eight tidewater glaciers, and provides pristine habitat for a wide-array of wildlife, including both brown and black bears, wolves, mountain goats, Steller sea lions, and humpback whales.
 The highlight for many is the Margerie Glacier, known for its dramatic calving displays.
 A Glacier Bay National Park Service Ranger narrates the day's program and a Native Huna Tlingit interpretive naturalist joins you to reveal traditional cultural ties to this ancient treasure.

 Disembark in Alaska's capital city of Juneau.
-Transfer to the airport or your hotel is complimentary.
+Transfer to the airport or your hotel.

 Family Departures: 6/24/2018, 7/8/2018, 7/22/2018, 6/23/2019, 7/7/2019, 7/21/2019